puppetlabs/pe_tech_check/README.md

 If puppet_metrics_collector is not already being used, enable the Puppet Metrics Collector by adding the class puppet_metrics_collector to the PE Infrastructure classification group.
 For more information on puppetlabs/puppet_metrics_collector please see the documentation for that module. <https://forge.puppet.com/puppetlabs/puppet_metrics_collector/readme.>
 Trigger a Puppet Run on the PE Infrastructure group or let the scheduled Puppet runs happen.
-Allow at least 24 hours to ensure as much pertinent information is captured as possible.
+Allow at least 24 hours of metrics collection to ensure as much pertinent information is captured as possible.

 ## Usage

 ### Run the healthcheck_lite::hcl1 task

 This task takes 2 input parameters, which are the username and password for a user account which has RBAC permissions to run Tasks on the infrastructure nodes.
 These are used to create a short lived Authentication Token which will be used to run the healthcheck-related tasks.
-After creating the token and writing it to a file, `healthcheck_lite::hcl1` task executes PE Support Script (the healthcheck_lite::supportcapture task) on all infrastructure nodes (Primary Master/Compile Masters, PuppetDB and Console nodes if present).
+After creating the token and writing it to a file, `healthcheck_lite::hcl1` task executes the PE Support Script (the healthcheck_lite::supportcapture task) on all infrastructure nodes (Primary Master/Compile Masters, PuppetDB and Console nodes if present).

 ### Copy the Support Script output